Aida-Enna/Twitter2DP/README.md

 A simple script that will check on a list of user's last tweets and send them to the specified webhook if there's a new one, on a configurable timer.

-Big thanks to the [Twikit API wrapper](https://github.com/d60/twikit).
+Big thanks to the [Twikit API wrapper](https://github.com/d60/twikit) for making this possible!

 ## Installation
 ``pip install -r requirements.txt``